monicagiraldochica/bash_tutorial/docs/files2.md

 ### Reading lines with spaces

 In the previous example we read line by line a file using a `for` loop and the `cat` utility.
 This works most of the times.
-However, if you try to read this way a file in which one or more of the lines contain a space, bash will read each word separated by a space as a separate line.
+However, if you try to read this way a file in which one or more of the lines contain a space, Bash will read each word separated by a space as a separate line.

 For example, if file `test.txt` has the following content: